p4 client

 Writable, optional

-The name of the user who owns the workspace.
-The default is the user who created the workspace.
+The name of the workspace owner.
+The default owner is the user that created the workspace.

 Update: